How They Voted: Your Legislators' Voting Records

 The Prosperity Project and State Chamber staff are often asked by voters, "We used your Voter's Guides to help make our decisions on Election Day.
 But how do we tell if the leaders we elect to the State Legislature actually vote the way they promised to?"

-To see how your legislators are voting on bills during the 2012 legislative session, go to:
+To see how your legislators voted on any measure during the 2014 legislative session, go to:

 Your Legislators' RIED Economic Voting Scores

 The Research Institute for Economic Development (RIED) helps you to learn how your State Legislators voted on issues that affect the economy during each Legislative Session.
 RIED is nonpartisan.
 It does not endorse candidates.
 It does not lobby on bills.

 At the end of each Legislative session, RIED's researchers create a profile of each Legislator's individual voting record on issues that affect business, industry, jobs and economic growth that year.